gearglow/ReptiliaWithATwist/The List.md

 "Damn, Potter, you femme up nice!"
 Millicent Bulstrode said as they arrived.

 "Thanks, Millie," Elysia said, giving her friend a once-over and biting her lip.
-Mille was in jeans, Doc Martens, a black vest tight enough to be painted on, and an open plaid button-up in Slytherin colors with the sleeves rolled up to show off her impressive biceps.
+Mille was in jeans, Doc Martens, a black vest tight enough to be painted on (and revealing washboard abs even through the material), and an open plaid button-up in Slytherin colors with the sleeves rolled up to show off her impressive biceps.
 "You look pretty damn good yourself."

 "Hey there, Heart-Breaker," Parvati greeted her.
 "Save it for the party.
 Hullo, Hermione, and happy birthday!"

 They all trooped up to the Room of Requirement, which Robbie had commandeered earlier.
 He was waiting for them in a twenty-something version of his human form, flopped on a sofa in what looked for all the world like a basement game room in a large muggle home.
 There were several table games -- ping-pong, foosball, billiards -- and a wet-bar along one wall covered in food and drinks.
 Another corner had a few arcade cabinets and a pinball table (titled, appropriately enough, _Pinball Wizard_).
 Along the back were more sofas, over-sized bean-bags, floor pillows, and a big-screen TV and VCR.
 There was a stereo behind the bar, and enough room to dance, errant billiard cues aside.

-"Morgana!"
+"Sweet Morgana!"
 Hermione gasped.
 "Is that _pepperoni pizza?_ Robbie, you've outdone yourself!"

 "I also picked up a few movies," Robbie said, hopping up off the sofa. "_The Princess Bride, Star Wars, Raiders of the Lost Ark, Superman, Aladdin, The Goonies,_ a few Monty Python flicks..."